tarunprof4/Clean-Architecture/README.md

-# Clean-Architecture .Net
+# Clean-Architecture .Net C#
-Clean-Architecture .Net
+Clean-Architecture in .Net C#

 It took me personally 3 years to exactly understand the nuances of this architecture primarly because the internet has multiple variations of this architecture.
 Most of the narrations i came across are right from their presepective but these many variations let me to confusion.
 So here is an attempt to demonstate clean architecture in clear and concise way